-Moisture in ducts can promote biological growths such as mold that are unhealthy to breathe.
-So, it is very important to make sure there is no moisture in your air ducts by carefully controlling the environment.
+When water builds up in ducts, this can promote biological contamination, such as mold that is unhealthy and even dangerous to breathe.
+That’s why it’s very important to make sure there is no moisture in your air ducts by carefully controlling the environment.

-Moisture can enter the duct system through leaks—or if the system has been improperly installed or serviced.
-Research suggests that condensation on or near cooling coils of air conditioners is a major factor in moisture contamination of the system.
+Moisture can enter the duct system through leaks, or if the system has been improperly installed or serviced.
+Research suggests that condensation on or near air conditioner cooling coils is a major factor in moisture contamination.
 So, condensation or high relative humidity is an important indicator of the potential for mold growth on any type of duct.

 3 Smart Tips for Controlling Moisture:

-- Promptly and properly repair any leaks or water damage.
+- If you know something is wrong, don’t delay in getting your system repaired.
+Promptly and properly repair any leaks or water damage.